Girls basketball state tournament roundup: Century and Blackfoot to meet in 4A State Championship Game Saturday

 “We just told them we were proud of them and they accomplished a lot,” Rockland coach Vern Nelson said.
 “We had some kids back from last year and some young kids.
 Our kids worked hard and accomplished a lot.”

-That they did.
-Yet, hop for a consolation trophy was dashed when Carey’s Kylie Wood dropped 32 points
+Rockland's hopes for a third-place trophy were dashed when Carey’s Kylie Wood dropped 32 points.

 “We were able to stop her last year, but this year, she willed them to victory,” Nelson said.
 “If I wasn’t playing against her, I would have loved to have watched her.”